mati-1/mati-1/README.md

 <h1>Hello there 🖐</h1>

-<p>I am Matthew, Im working as a Frontend developer. </p>
 <br>
-<p>I am a Junior Frontend Developer, from poland.
-Basically i am develop apps in react, but in the meantime i am learning node.js, beacuse i wanna be a fullstack dev in the future :) </p>
+<p>🌱 I working as a Junior Frontend Developer.
+Basically I'm develop apps in react/next, but in the meantime Im learning node.js, beacuse i wanna be a fullstack dev in the future :) </p>
 <br>
 <p> My level of English is remained at B1/B2 but I am currently learning it daily. </p>